ari-feiglin/linear-reduction/README.md

 running example programs using it.

-We use our algorithm to implement an interpreter for a toy language in OCaml, and we provide an alternative methods for interpreting this language: a fully functional interpreter implemented in OCaml using [Menhir](https://gallium.inria.fr/~fpottier/menhir/).
+We use our algorithm to implement an interpreter for a toy language in OCaml, and we provide an alternative method for interpreting this language: a fully functional interpreter implemented in OCaml using [Menhir](https://gallium.inria.fr/~fpottier/menhir/).

+## Theoretical Documentation

+We provide documentation on how our algorithm works in `Docs/linear-reduction.pdf`.
+This includes a formal proof that (a fragment of) our algorithm works, as well as details about the construction of our toy language (L-Lang).

 ## Downloading and Building